 One US historian felt thrown back to late 19th century, when not only abortions were prohibited but the Comstock Act criminalised the circulation of contraceptives and any information about sex education.
 Especially women of the lower income brackets suffered on account of this.
 Their health was jeopardised by too many pregnancies and births, and they were left at a risk of poverty.

 The mother of the nurse and women's rights advocate Margaret Sanger, for example, went through eighteen pregnancies in twenty-two years before dying of tuberculosis and cervical cancer at the age of fifty.
 Her mother's fate inspired Sanger's commitment to birth control.
 In 1916, she opened her first birth control clinic in the Brownsville neighbourhood of New York's Brooklyn district.
 Despite the police shutting it down after ten days and Sanger going to prison, a new movement had been born: the years that followed saw so-called Sanger Clinics opening across the US, and by 1940 there were already over six hundred of them.

-we digitalised data on the year of opening and the location of all clinics and combined it with historical full-count census data and birth and death register data in order to explore how these clinics affected the life and health of women and children.
+In our study "The Impact of Margaret Sanger's Birth Control Clinics on Early 20th Century U.S. Fertility and Mortality", which has been published as a CESifo Working Paper and an IZA Discussion Paper, we digitalised data on the year of opening and the location of all clinics and combined it with historical full-count census data and birth and death register data in order to explore how these clinics affected the life and health of women and children.
 Here are our findings in a nutshell: